 Background: Adolescent and young adult childhood cancer survivors (AYA CCS) are at risk for psychological conditions such as depression, anxiety, and stress.
 AYAs are often lost to follow-up care and mindfulness mobile apps can be a good alternative to addressing unmet psychosocial needs in this population.
 Mindfulness mobile applications with mental health resources tailored specifically to the needs of AYA CCS are limited.
-To address this gap, we built on an already existing mindfulness mobile application limitation limitation limitation (www.illuminationinst.org), using a community partnered approach.
+To address this gap, we built on an already existing mindfulness mobile application built by the Illumination Institute (www.illuminationinst.org), using a community partnered approach.